Food ProductionΒ·IntermediateΒ·20 min readΒ·Updated 2026-03-19T04:13:18.075Z

 Humid SE

-Muscadine grape, native blueberry, beautyberry
+Muscadine grape, blueberry, elderberry

 Arid SW